-I am a Computer Engineering PhD candidate in USC under supervision of Ramesh Govindan and Minlan Yu in NSL.
+I am a Computer Engineering PhD candidate in USC under supervision of Ramesh Govindan and Minlan Yu in NSL from Fall 2010.
 I work on resource virtualization in software defined networks for which I developed two systems: vCRIB (NSDI'13) and DREAM (SIGCOMM'14).
 I got B.Sc. and M.Sc. degrees in Information Technology Engineering in 2007 and 2010 from Sharif University of Technology (Tehran, Iran).

 vCRIB: A virtualized Cloud Rule Information Base